 OSS (Open Source Software) is the force behind some of the trendiest technologies in the enterprise segment today, among them SMAC (Social, Mobility, Analytics and Cloud) and the Internet of Things (IoT).
 Based on the findings of Black Duck Software and North Bridge Partner’s survey of 1240 participants from 453 companies worldwide comprising CIOs, software engineers, analysts, marketing executives.
 CEOs, sales and business execs, educators, it has been seen that among enterprises, lower costs are not the only reason for increasing Open Source adoption.
 IT professionals and software engineers.

-The top 4 reasons include quality, freedom from vendor lock-in, ease in deployment and access to code.
+The top 4 reasons include quality, freedom from vendor lock-in, ease in deployment and access to code and they together represent the Open Source value proposition.
 The survey results below also measures the progressive rank movement for each reason compared to a similar survey that was taken in 2009.

 1. Quality – Moved to # 1 in 2014 from #4 in 2009

 It has been seen in the survey that 8 out of 10 Open Source decisions can now be attributed to quality along with technical capabilities which ranked consistently as one of the top considerations.
 Open Source advocates have long advocated that having an unbiased, spirited and innovation-driven Open Source community at the helm of R&D is a superior way to write better code.
 Flaws can be detected early and reliability tests yield fewer defects.

 2. Freedom from vendor lock-in – Moved to # 2 in 2014 from #3 in 2009

 The “F” in FOSS stands for Freedom aiming to offer enterprises greater control and mobility.